NY Cannabis Microbusiness

 - Planning your operational methods

-- Deciding if you are going to be a grower, a distributor, a processor, run a retail outlet or be vertically integrated
+- Deciding if you are going to be a grower, a distributor, a processor, run a retail outlet or a combination

 Of the micro license types above, running a retail outlet requires the least experience, but it has the highest security risks and tax burden.

 Knowing the law is also a big part of the process, so make sure you are registered to follow announcements from the Office of Cannabis Management (OCM).
-The newly published New York cannabis regulations are open to public comment for the next 60 days, but most of what’s in them is reliable information to go on, when it comes to things like application costs, authorized activity and the limitations of each license type.
+The published New York cannabis regulations go into great detail when it comes to things like application costs, authorized activity and the limitations of each license type.

 Social Equity Marijuana Licenses in New York

-Although the CAURD dispensary licenses are a type of social equity license, the New York cannabis microbusiness license is too because NY is creating this license type to give small businesses a chance to compete in the industry.
+Although the CAURD dispensary licenses are a type of social equity license, other license types, including microbusinesses, can also qualify as social equity applicants.
 Social equity has been among the highest priorities for OCM and CCB members as they’ve developed the overall licensing regime.
-There will be limits on the sizes and amounts of materials that can be processed and sold by microbusinesses, but the limits are expected to be reasonable.
-Unlike with the CAURD licenses, micro-business license recipients will not be eligible for program funding from the existing big-business beneficiaries of the original medical marijuana licensing program, although the state is working on some other options, and they will publish more information about this license as the program develops.
+There are be limits on the sizes and amounts of materials that can be processed and sold by microbusinesses.
+The final regulations state the following:

 Cannabis Microbusiness Licensing

-Now that New York cannabis regulations are published in draft form, we know a lot more about what will be expected of cannabis business operators.
+Now that New York cannabis regulations are published, we know a lot more about what will be expected of cannabis business operators.
 There are many plans and procedures named in the regulations, but no mention yet that any of these will be required for the application process.
-If the OCM handles this next round of application acceptance like they did with the earlier rounds, obtaining a provisional license will be relatively easy, with much larger documentation requirements expected in the months thereafter (to become an annual license holder).
+If the OCM handles this next round of application acceptance like they did with the earlier rounds, obtaining the initial will be relatively easy, with much larger documentation requirements expected in the months thereafter.

 NY Cannabis Microbusiness Application